JannisKohle/PythonTracker/README.md

 # PythonTracker

 PythonTracker is a program that keeps track of the changes you make to classes and methods in a python file.
+It is very similar to git, just not for Repositories but it's optimized for python files.

 ## How to use it: (It is not working yet.
 This is just what I would like it to be.)